 Okay, I have a secret: my friends and I were playing odds, and I lost and had to eat part of one of the yellow prickly pear flowers.
 It’s edible, and really didn’t taste like much.

 PURPLE PRICKLY PEAR CACTUS

 Oh yes, it gets better, because there is a such thing as a PURPLE PRICKLY PEAR CACTUS.
 Like how pretty is that???
 I love love love.

-There are, of course, a ton more cacti varieties, but these are the ones I commonly saw while I was in Arizona.
+There are, of course, a ton more cacti varieties, but these are the ones I commonly saw while I was in the southwest.
 And I became totally obsessed with them, and still am!
 My grandma has a huge cacti/succulent garden that I love.
 And, like the typical millennial hipster that I am (does anyone even use the word ‘hipster’ anymore?
 I’m getting too old to know what all the yunguns are saying these days), of course have tried to raise my own cacti/succulent babies.
 And mostly failed.